 The IEC National Apprentice of the Year (AOY) Competition features the top graduates from IEC apprenticeship programs across the country in head-to-head competition for prizes and recognition as the IEC National Apprentice of the Year.

-The competition is held during the annual IEC Convention & Expo in cities across the nation.
-Held in the Expo Hall, the competition is witnessed by thousands of Convention attendees there to cheer on the next generation of electrical professionals, and is live streamed to a national audience
+The competition is held during the annual SPARK event in cities across the nation.
+Held in the Expo Hall, the competition is witnessed by thousands of SPARK attendees there to cheer on the next generation of electrical professionals, and is live streamed to a national audience

 During the competition, the apprentices demonstrate their skills in the following areas: